 Redevelopment of this site should incorporate a large public open space at its western end where it will be visible, inviting and accessible to the wider public.
 Block layout should take into account the existing street and block layout further south including relevant content of the NLGCD Planning Scheme.
 Locally higher buildings could frame the public open space at a bend in the adjoining perimeter block layout.
 Two further locations have been identified for enhanced height at the northern end of the site where overshadowing impacts and visual sensitivities are lessened.
-Given the scale of this site, it is appropriate that a masterplan be prepared for the entire area, to address the above matters in addition to planned phasing.
+Given the scale of this site, a masterplan shall be prepared for the entire area, to address the above matters in addition to planned phasing.